Leafhopper Phenology Study

 Leafhopper Phenology

-Currently, we have data from sticky card monitoring data from 2022 and partial data from 2023.
-Leafhoppers from vacuum samples are still being quantified.
-Data from both methods will be shared and compared when ready.
+Currently, we have data from sticky card monitoring data from 2022 and 2023.
+Data from 2024 are still being counted and will be shared when ready.